 Photo courtesy of The Bombay Club on Facebook

 New Orleans is the city of over-indulgence, known for its cocktails and rich Creole cuisine.
 It’s also a great place for desserts.
-Doberge cake, bananas Foster, pralines and snoballs are just a few confections that were invented or perfected in the Big Easy.
+Doberge cake, Bananas Foster, pralines, and snoballs are just a few confections invented or perfected in the Big Easy.
 Looking for a place to satisfy your sweet tooth?
-Here are a few essential spots in the French Quarter—start with dessert-caliber breakfast and end with hot buttered rum.
+Here are a few essential spots in the French Quarter — start with dessert-caliber breakfast and end with hot buttered rum.
 Life is sweet.

 Bombay Club (830 Conti St.)

 Nightcap or dessert?
-A sweet cocktail such as Irish coffee, hot buttered rum or a grasshopper solves the age-old dilemma.
-There’s also fried pie, house-made ice cream and a dulce bar at this swanky live jazz club.
+A sweet cocktail such as Irish coffee, brandy milk punch, or a grasshopper solves the age-old dilemma.
+There are also beignets and a satsuma pound cake at this swanky live jazz club.

 Café Conti (830 Conti St.)

-Sweeten up breakfast with a nutella and banana, peaches and cream or chocolate and strawberry crepe, among other flavors.
+Sweeten up breakfast with a Nutella and banana, mixed berries and creme Anglaise, or chocolate and strawberry crepe, among other flavors.
 Sometimes there’s also a sweet French toast of the day at this elegant little café.

 Café du Monde (800 Decatur St.)